Ameerusa86/Ameerusa86/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=Ameerusa86&style=flat-square&color=blue)

 ## 💫 About Me
 I'm a passionate software developer with a master's degree in Information Technology, specializing in web and app development.
 I enjoy turning complex problems into simple, beautiful, and intuitive solutions.
-Always eager to learn and grow, I'm currently diving deep into Data Science and Machine Learning.
+Always eager to learn and grow.

 ### 🌱 Currently Learning
 - **Data Science**